-The kid-friendly hotels I recommend to friends and family go above and beyond when it comes to keeping kids entertained, well-fed, and happy, while also offering top-notch service for adult guests.
+The kid-friendly hotels I recommend to friends and family go above and beyond when it comes to keeping kids entertained, well-fed, and happy while also offering top-notch service for adult guests.

 Classes and Events

-- Sammy’s La Jolla
+La Jolla Recreation Center

-- Duke’s La Jolla
+La Jolla Library

 San Diego Attractions and Museums

 We have one of the best zoos in the world, and there are so many amazing children’s museums in San Diego — along with great museums for the entire family.
-If SeaWorld® San Diego and LEGOLAND® are on your itinerary, I can promise that your kids will have a blast.
+Here is a short list of favorites.

 - SeaWorld® San Diego